harrisonlab/phytophthora_fragariae/BUSCO_analysis.md

 done
 ```

-## Find the intersect of single-copy, complete genes
+## Find the intersect of single-copy, complete genes across all the genomes being analysed.
 ### Create a list of all fungal BUSCO IDs

 ```bash